Convergence analysis of equilibrium methods for inverse problems: Introduction

 \subsection{Overview}

-We begin the paper with the general theoretical analysis in Section~\ref{sec:analysis}.
-In Section~\ref{sec:degrad} we consider contractive residual parts showing that \eqref{eq:equilibrium} indeed yields a regularization method, derive lower bounds on its performance and propose a new type of loss-function.
-Section~\ref{sec:numerics} provides some numerical simulations to support the theoretical findings.
-The paper finishes with a brief summary and outlook in Section~\ref{sec:conclusion}.
+We begin the paper with a general theoretical analysis in Section~\ref{sec:general}.
+In Section~\ref{sec:contraction}, we focus on regularization operators that are contractive residual regularizers, demonstrating that \eqref{eq:INV} indeed defines a regularization method and further analyzing recoverability.
+The paper concludes with a brief summary and outlook in Section~\ref{sec:conclusion}.